Bo Luc Lac- Vietnamese Shaking Beef Recipe

 Bo Luc Lac, or Vietnamese Shaking Beef, is a savory, mouthwatering stir-fry featuring tender, caramelized beef that’s full of vibrant flavors.
 Originating in French colonial Vietnam, it’s a cultural fusion of flavors.
 In Vietnamese, "Bo" translates to beef, and "Luc Lac" means shaking, referencing the cooking technique where the beef is quickly shaken in the pan to sear each piece evenly.
 Known for its perfect balance of sweetness, acidity, and umami, Bo Luc Lac is often one of the most popular dishes at Vietnamese restaurants worldwide.
 This dish is particularly popular with ribeye, which is prized for its tenderness and marbling, delivering a rich, melt-in-your-mouth texture.

-With this recipe, you can recreate a better than takeout, restaurant-quality Bo Luc Lac at home with simple ingredients and my tasty Vietnamese All Purpose Stir Fry Sauce.
+With this recipe, you can recreate a better than takeout, restaurant-quality Bo Luc Lac at home with simple ingredients and my tasty Vietnamese All Purpose Stir Fry Sauce that I also use for my Vietnamese Garlic noodles and a bunch of other recipes.

 Tips for Perfect Bo Luc Lac